 Step 6.
 Click Repair.
 And the program begins to fix the iPod Touch.
 The iPod Touch will boot up automatically once the repair is completed.

 Now your iPod Touch is back to normal with all your data safe.
-After being fixed with iOS System Recovery, your iPod Touch will be updated to latest iOS version and if it is jailbroken, it will be unjailbroken.
+After being fixed with iOS System Recovery, your iPod Touch will be updated to the latest iOS version and if it is jailbroken, it will be unjailbroken.

 Do these methods help you fix your iPod Touch?
 Leave your comment below.
 If you find this post helpful, share it with your friends via Facebook, Instagram, Twitter, Google + and more.